deniszykov/t4-templates-unity3d/README.md

 You could specify C# language version with `language=` directive.
 List of available language versions:
 * language="C#v3.5" - C# version 3.5.
-* language="C#" - C# up to version 6, depending on Unity Editor's version.
+* language="C#" - C# up to version 7, depending on Unity Editor's version.
-* language="C#/Unity" - C# version based on Roslyn shipped with Unity Editor.
-* unspecified - It is currently the equivalent of "C#/Unity".
+* unspecified - It is currently the equivalent of "C#".

 [MSBuild Macros](https://msdn.microsoft.com/en-US/library/c02as0cs.aspx) are not available.

 You can run template generation from your code with **UnityTemplateGenerator.RunForTemplate(templatePath)** call.

-## Version 2.0.0
-there is some breaking changes due renaming in this version

-## Version 1.0.7
-fixed missing 's' in project name 'TextTran_S_form', files, namespaces, folders has been renamed. executable name of tools has been changed to 'GameDevWare.TextTransform.exe' new NuGet package will be published

 ## Contacts
 Please send any questions at support@gamedevware.com